fshaik8/MisMatched/README.md

 torch==2.5.1
 transformers==4.51.1
 ```
-**Note**: The following 4 models were evaluated in our paper for zero-shot and few-shot settings on the MisMatched test set.
+**Note**: The following 4 open-source LLMs were evaluated in our paper using zero-shot and few-shot settings on the MisMatched test set.
 Use these exact models to reproduce our results:

 - microsoft/Phi-3-medium-128k-instruct
 - meta-llama/Llama-2-13b-chat-hf